-Early AGA cookers were designed to burn solid fuel but since their initial production, the AGA has moved on to natural gas, LPG, Oil, and electric.
+Early AGA cookers were designed to burn solid fuel but since their initial production, the AGA has moved on to natural gas, LPG (now available on DC models & modules only ), Oil, and electric.
 For some, the fuel option will be made simple by the fuels available to your property but with the introduction of a number of electric AGAs, with added flexibility, getting the AGA that is right for your situation may take some thought.

 There are a number of flue options to consider with an AGA and in most cases there is one to best suit your property and to conform with Gas Safe, OFTEC and building regulations.